Lucy Qinnuayuak

-Lucy Qinnuayuak (/[ˈkin.nu.a.ju.ak]/; 1915–1982) was an Inuk graphic artist and printmaker.
+Lucy Qinnuayuak (ᓗᓯ ᑭᓐᐅᐊᔪᐊ; /iu/; 1915–1982) was an Inuk graphic artist and printmaker.

 Early life

 Qinnuayuak was born in or near Salluit, Quebec in 1915.
-At an early age, her family moved to Baffin Island, where they settled in Cape Dorset.
+As a child, she moved with her family to Baffin Island, where they settled in Cape Dorset.
 After the death of her father, her mother remarried.
 Lucy traveled with her mother and stepfather on hunting trips in the Cape Dorset region.